Chika (rapper): 2019–2021: Warner Records and Industry Games

 In December 2019, Chika announced that she was working on her debut extended play titled Industry Games.
 On January 23, 2020, Chika confirmed the title and posted snippets of music from the EP, telling followers the release was two months away.
 She released the EP's titular single on February 18.
 The EP was released on March 12, 2020.

 On August 11, 2020, Chika was included on XXL's 2020 Freshman Class.
-She was nominated for a Grammy Award for Best New Artist. and a NAACP Image Award for Outstanding New Artist.
-On March 11, 2021 Chika announced that her second EP Once Upon A Time would be released at midnight.
+She was nominated for a Grammy Award for Best New Artist. and an NAACP Image Award for Outstanding New Artist.
+On March 11, 2021, Chika announced that her second EP Once Upon A Time would be released at midnight.

 On April 10, 2021, Chika posted a widely publicized note to her Twitter account explaining her decision to retire from music while reflecting on the "mental toll" that life as a musician in the spotlight had taken on her health.
 In an Instagram Live session in which she interacted with fans following her initial retirement announcement, she criticized "trolls" or "stans" who "dogpile on top of people's other mental problems and make them worse."
 She specifically cited the effects of online abuse on her ongoing battle with depression on her decision, although she left a small possibility for a comeback in her final statement.

+2023–present: Samson: The Album

+On July 7, 2023, Chika announced her full-length debut, Samson: The Album, by sharing lead single "DEMIGOD."
+The full album was released later that month.